samuellihn/obsidian-freeview/public/Matrix of a Linear Transformation.md

 Where $e_1 ... e_n$ are the column of the $n$-dimensional identity matrix

-This can be used to come up with general transformation matrices for comon geometric transformations:
+This can be used to come up with general transformation matrices for common geometric transformations:

 Example: To rotate a vector about the origin for any angle $\theta$: